Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why employee decision-making best practices are crucial

 While financial decisions can be weighed objectively, there’s no economic model for morally guided decision-making.
-This becomes even trickier when employees must act as decision-making agents, where they’re more likely to act on personal financial incentives rather than what’s best – morally or financially – for the company as a whole.
+Even more problematic, employees acting as decision-making agents may be more likely to act on personal financial incentives instead of what’s best – morally or financially – for the company as a whole.

-This is where instituting decision-making best practices can be useful.
-Steven Schwartz, CEO of Varfaj Partners, referred to it in his company as a “pseudo-Kantian framework for decision-making around the office.”
-The policy holds certain imperatives, including underpromising and overdelivering, pricing transparency and self-accountability, dictating all decision-making from team members.
+For these reasons, instituting decision-making best practices can be helpful.
+Steven Schwartz, co-founder of Whop and a board member at POSH, referred to his company’s decision-making policy as a “pseudo-Kantian framework for decision-making around the office.”
+The policy has certain imperatives that must underlie all team members’ decisions, including underpromising and overdelivering, pricing transparency, and self-accountability.

 Siri Hedreen, Contributing Writer